annonch/DSSnet/README.md

 * __always start the power coordinator first__
 * the numbers returned are time and the pmu raw measurements

+## Known Issues ##
+* In windows: IED file, and the load / generator 'loadshape' files are placed in C:\\DSS\DSSnet\dss\ So copy paste accordingly.
+* In windows: the monitors that are exported need to be moved or they will be overwritten by subsequent experiments automatically

 ### Moving Forward ###
 * now that the code is working you can start by creating the DSS circuit.
-* create an entry for each IED in the IED configuration file in windows
+* create an entry for each IED (controllable load/generator/es/etc) in the IED configuration file in windows.
+Note IED file items are ones such that will be updated via the network coordinator.
-* create a load/generation entry or pre/post configuration entry in the corresponding python files in windows
+* dynamic loads/gens go in the dss folder as csv files  ( the whole file is split evenly over the specified time (-et x))
-* create an IED model for your IEDs that run in the emulation in linux
+* create an IED model (in python) for your IEDs that run in the emulation in linux
+* IED models should create pipe objects similar to the example to communicate to the netCoordinator
-* create a topology and ied configuration file in linux
+* create a topology and ied configuration file in linux ( use the example ones as template )
-*  create a controller application (more to come)
+* Specify startup options and create a controller application (more to come)

 ### Who do I talk to? ###
 To seek help, and feature requests: